10 Data Visualization

 library(ggplot2)

-Let’s we want to color the points in the graph based on the species of the Iris plant.
+Let’s say we want to color the points in the graph based on the species of the Iris plant.
 This information is there in the iris dataset.
-Since here we are using some additional information in the dataframe so we need to modify the aes to get the required plot.
+Since here we are using some additional information within the dataframe so we need to modify the aes to get the required plot.
+That is, we need to “map” the color to the Species column.
 Notice how the plot has changed with different colors for different species and a legend has been added to the plot.

 ggplot(iris, aes(Petal.Length, Petal.Width, color = Species)) + geom_point()